Spare Parts Know How

 Where This Is Covered

-This topic is covered in the Foundation level, where you learn why spare parts become obsolete and why low usage does not automatically mean “not needed.”
+This topic is covered in the Foundation Playbook, which addresses why spare parts become obsolete and why low usage does not automatically mean “not needed.”

-Perhaps more importantly, you will also learn how to make First-Time-Buy and Last-Time-Buy decisions that mean that you are not unwittingly accumulating inventory that will become an obsolescence headache.
+Perhaps more importantly, that playbook explains how to make First-Time-Buy and Last-Time-Buy decisions that mean that you are not unwittingly accumulating inventory that will become an obsolescence headache.

 For teams, Foundations for Teams helps align the people who create, use, review, and approve spare parts inventory decisions.